 Dentistry for the adult horse should be performed on an annual basis and should include biannual oral exams and a thorough power float yearly.

-At our clinic we perform both power float and hand float to enable the best care for you and your horse.
-We also have the ability to remove teeth via standing surgery or general anaesthesia.
-We aim to maintain your horse in ideal condition either for performance or simple routine general care.
+At our clinic we perform both power floating and floating by hand to provide the best care for you and your horse.
+We are able to perform tooth extractions even for difficult cheek teeth via standing surgery methods.
+Our goal is to keep your horse in ideal condition for performance and for life.